Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer/api-reference.md

 static func handleNotificationResponse(_ response: UNNotificationResponse, applicationOpened: Bool, customActionId: String?)
 ```

-* _response_ - UNNotificationResponse response object containing push notification details
+* _response_ - An object containing information about the push notification details.
-* _applicationOpened_ - Bool values denoting whether the application was opened or not.
+* _applicationOpened_ - A boolean that denotes whether the application was opened.
-* _customActionId_ - Option String values denoting the id of the custom action.
+* _customActionId_ - (Optional) A string that denotes the ID of the custom action.

 #### Example